 - Vacant older buildings with limited power slated for renovation or demolition.

 - Underutilized windows in buildings with commercial tenants.

 - Residents of Washington State over 18 years of age

-- Individual artists and groups creating original works and entrepreneurial endeavors
+- Artists and creatives creating original works

 - Proposals must be G-rated and suitable for all audiences